 Chemists determine the structure of a crystal by placing it under an X-ray beam (or a beam of neutrons or electrons).
 The atoms of the crystal scatter the beam to create a diffraction pattern, similar to the results of a double slit experiment.
 The diffraction patterns produced are very sharp because of the crystal's ordered structure.
 By examining the symmetries of the diffraction patterns created by rotating the crystal beneath the beam, chemists can piece together the crystal's three-dimensional structure.

 The mathematics of group theory is vital in chemistry as it provides the language needed to describe the symmetries of atoms, molecules and crystals (you can read more in Through the looking glass).
 Group theory explains exactly what symmetries are possible for a unit cell if it is to pack neatly and repetitively to make the three-dimensional crystal.
-If you have ever tried tiling a wall with identical tiles, you will know that you only have rectangles (with two-fold rotational symmetry), triangles (three-fold), squares (two- and four-fold) and hexagons (two-, three- and six-fold) to choose from.
-Similarly these symmetries are also the only possible symmetries for the unit cell in order to create a repeating crystal structure.
-And these symmetries, and only these symmetries, can then be seen in the diffraction patterns such a crystal will produce.
+If you have ever tried tiling a wall with identical regular tiles (whose sides all have the same length and same angles between them) , you will know that you only have triangles (with three-fold rotational symmetry), squares (two- and four-fold rotational symmetry) and hexagons (two-, three- and six-fold rotational symmetry) to choose from.
+(You can read more in The trouble with five.)
+Similarly these rotational symmetries are also the only possible ones a unit cell can have in order to create a repeating crystal structure.
+And these rotational symmetries, and only these, can then be seen in the diffraction patterns such a crystal will produce.

 But on examining the diffraction patterns underneath his electron microscope, Shechtman discovered his crystal had five-fold symmetry.
 And there is a reason you can't buy pentagonal bathroom tiles – objects with five-fold symmetry, like pentagons (or icosahedrons in three-dimensional space), don't fit neatly together (you can read more in The trouble with five).
 So if his new crystal had five-fold symmetry then it could not be made up of a repeating unit cells.
 It broke the rules, it was non-periodic; it did not have the translational symmetry that was key to being a crystal.
 Yet the sharp diffraction patterns revealed it did have a regular ordered structure of some kind – but what on earth did it look like?